paullepoulpe/master-thesis/src/03_Background.md

     genPerson(i)
 }
 ```
-Would be transformed in quite inefficient by the `SoA` transformer if the `genPerson` function is not inlined:
+would be transformed to be quite inefficient by the `SoA` transformer if the `genPerson` function is not inlined.

 ```scala
 val names: Coll[String] = Array.fill(100){i => genPerson(i).name}